Mark Nagata – Max Toy Company

 In 2010, Mark served as guest lecturer on kaiju and the toy-making process at the Morikami Museum in Florida.
 Prestigious art houses Philips De Pury and Christie’s in New York and London have sold Mark’s hand-painted custom kaiju toys in its auctions.

-Much of Mark’s world-renowned Japanese toy collection – including many from his massive Ultraman collection – was recently on display at San Francisco International Airport museum, SFO.
+Much of Mark’s world-renowned Japanese toy collection – including many from his massive Ultraman collection – was on display in 2013-2014 at San Francisco International Airport museum, SFO.
 The exhibit, titled “Japanese Toys!
 From Kokeshi to Kaiju,” showcased the incredible diversity and growth of Japanese toys with many of Mark’s favorite vinyl kaiju figures prominently featured.
 The exhibit also served as a great introduction to this captivating art form for tens of thousands of bustling travelers to and from Mark’s hometown.

 Mark continues to shine a positive light on the art community he has helped grow.
 Mark coordinated the inclusive and barrier-breaking art show titled “Beauty and the Kaiju.”
 The event saw the immediately recognizable Max Toy characters reinterpreted by six wonderfully talented Japanese female artists.
 The result was new takes on old favorites from some fresh faces that kaiju fans welcomed and enjoyed.
 In fact, several of the participating artists have gone on to successful projects of their own.